ziqni-tech/ziqni-member-widget/README.md

   memberToken: '<member_token>', // You must specify either apiKey + memberRefId or memberToken!
   language: 'en',
   currency: 'EUR',
+  memberNameLength: 5, // The first 5 characters of the user name + '*****' will be displayed on the leaderboard
   loadCustomTranslations: true,
   enableNotifications: true,
   hideEmptyTabs: false,